UniverseDevel/Netflex/DESCRIPTION.md

 - Support for this feature is very limited as data are obtained from external sources (https://omdbapi.com/ & https://query.wikidata.org/) that are out of reach
 - Title ratings are turned off by default to prevent unwanted internet calls on background, this can be changed in configuration if wanted
-- Many ratings may not be available or might be out of date, OMDb API may not find the title by name that Netflix™ uses when it is translated due to localisation settings, or many other reasons why it may fail obtaining ratings
+- Many ratings may not be available or might be out of date
 - Due to limited number of calls that we can make to OMDb API daily, it is possible that ratings will stop working because we use this feature too much
 - Once title rating was obtained, it is stored in local browser storage for some number of days before they get refreshed to reduce number of calls to OMDb API, so we can all enjoy this feature
 - Currently, OMDb API provides ratings from Internet Movie Database (IMDb), Rotten Tomatoes (RT) and MetaCritic (Meta), if available